ortus-docs/commandbox-docs/embedded-server/multi-site-support/bindings.md

 ### Default site

-If no bindings were matched, then CommandBox will look for a default site configured.
-Unlike IIS which has a default site created by scratch, or Apache which just takes the first site defined, CommandBox requires you to explicitly define a default site like NGinx.
+If no bindings were matched, then CommandBox will look for a default site configuration.
+Unlike IIS which has a default site created by scratch, or Apache which just takes the first site defined, CommandBox requires you to explicitly define a default site like Nginx.
 If no default site is defined, CommandBox has a built in "site not found" error page that will be shown.
-You can avoid or "turn off" this default page by setting a default site.&#x20;
+You can avoid or "turn off" this default page by setting a default site.

 Configure any of your sites to be the default site by adding a `default` key set to `true` inside the site JSON.
 It doesn't matter whether the site is defined in the `server.json` in the `sites` object or in an external site JSON file.